 Lighting control: Lutron Caseta vs. RA3 vs. wired DMX

 Lutron makes the most reliable wireless lighting control on the market.
-That’s not a brand opinion — it’s what integrators and electricians see in the field.
+That’s not a brand opinion.
+It’s what integrators and electricians see in the field.
 Their Clear Connect RF protocol doesn’t share spectrum with Wi-Fi or Z-Wave, which is why Caseta switches still respond at 3am when your router needs a reboot.

 Here’s how to choose: